We inspect the premises of all food businesses registered with us. This is to ensure that you are following food law requirements.

 Following the inspection you will receive a report which will contain items that you must put right by law and items that are recommended improvements.
 There will be timescales allocated to each item that requires rectifying.

-If your business is included in the food hygiene rating scheme, you will also be given a sticker to display in your premises and your rating will be uploaded to the Food Standards Agency ratings website.
+If your business is included in the food hygiene rating scheme you will be given a rating sticker.
+You must display this latest sticker in your premises unless you intend to appeal against the rating.
+When your report has been entered onto our systems your rating will be uploaded to the Food Standards Agency ratings website.

 Follow up inspections